A practical guide to Zendesk reporting analytics

 A screenshot of the Zendesk Support Analytics dashboard, which provides pre-built reports on key customer service metrics.

-You'll find dashboards for:
+You'll find specialized dashboards for:

-Custom reports: Unlocking granular insights
+Custom reports: unlocking granular insights

-AI and omnichannel analytics: A fragmented view
+AI and omnichannel analytics: a comprehensive view

 FeatureSuite Team ($55/agent/mo)Suite Professional ($115/agent/mo)Suite Enterprise ($169/agent/mo)